 The Mauryan Empire (321-185 BC)

-“For Androcottus, who reigned there not long afterwards, made a present to Seleucus of five hundred elephants, and with an army of six hundred thousand men overran and subdued all India.”
+“For Androcottus, who reigned there not long afterward, gifted to Seleucus of five hundred elephants, and with an army of six hundred thousand men overran and subdued all India.”

 Ashoka Comes to Power